Nuclear magnetic resonance spectroscopy of proteins: Distance restraints

 A crosspeak in a NOESY experiment signifies spatial proximity between the two nuclei in question.
 Thus each peak can be converted into a maximum distance between the nuclei, usually between 1.8 and 6 angstroms.
 The intensity of a NOESY peak is proportional to the distance to the minus 6th power, so the distance is determined according to the intensity of the peak.
 The intensity-distance relationship is not exact, so usually a distance range is used.

-It is of great importance to assign the NOESY peaks to the correct nuclei based on the chemical shifts.
-If this task is performed manually it is usually very labor-intensive, since proteins usually have thousands of NOESY peaks.
+It is important to assign the NOESY peaks to the correct nuclei based on the chemical shifts.
+If this task is performed manually, it is usually very labor-intensive since proteins usually have thousands of NOESY peaks.
 Some computer programs such as PASD/XPLOR-NIH, UNIO, CYANA, ARIA/CNS, and AUDANA/PONDEROSA-C/S in the Integrative NMR platform perform this task automatically on manually pre-processed listings of peak positions and peak volumes, coupled to a structure calculation.
 Direct access to the raw NOESY data without the cumbersome need of iteratively refined peak lists is so far only granted by the PASD algorithm implemented in XPLOR-NIH, the ATNOS/CANDID approach implemented in the UNIO software package, and the PONDEROSA-C/S and thus indeed guarantees objective and efficient NOESY spectral analysis.

 To obtain as accurate assignments as possible, it is a great advantage to have access to carbon-13 and nitrogen-15 NOESY experiments, since they help to resolve overlap in the proton dimension.
 This leads to faster and more reliable assignments, and in turn to better structures.